De-aging in film and television

 In motion pictures, whether for film (cinema), television, or streaming, de-aging is a visual effects technique used to make an actor or actress look younger, especially for flashback scenes.
-This is often accomplished via digitally editing the image or using computer-generated imagery (CGI) overlays or touch-ups.
+This is often done by digitally editing the image or using computer-generated imagery (CGI) overlays or touch-ups.
 Some media will even create de-aged digital actors from scratch or with a mixture of stand-ins and CGI.

-Motion pictures employing digital de-aging techniques

 List of films

 The following is a list of films, in chronological order of release, that employ de-aging techniques:

 List of television series

 The following is a list of television series, in chronological order of release, that employ de-aging techniques:

 Virtual actors in motion pictures

 In some cases, a young version of a character is not played by the original actor but by a virtual actor, even though the actor being represented is usually still alive.
 This is usually accomplished with some combination of CGI, a body double, and a voice double or archival audio.
 Examples of actors who were replaced by virtual actors to portray their younger selves include: